Protein-Engineering-Framework/PyPEF/README.md

 - [Random Forest Regression (nonlinear ensemble model)](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)
 - [Multilayer-Perceptron Regression ("Deep" learning with a single hidden layer, nonlinear model)](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html)

-### Hybrid Modeling
+### Hybrid Modeling Using the MERGE Method
-Optimization of the two model contributions to the final hybrid model using the [differential evolution](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html) algorithm (see the [hybrid model preprint](https://www.biorxiv.org/content/10.1101/2022.06.07.495081v1)); only based on DCA-derived features (therefore no definition of the flag `-e`, `--encoding` necessary for hybrid modeling):
+Optimization of the two model contributions to the final hybrid model using the [differential evolution](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.differential_evolution.html) algorithm (see the [hybrid model preprint](https://www.biorxiv.org/content/10.1101/2022.06.07.495081v1) and the corresponding repository of the method termed [MERGE](https://github.com/Protein-Engineering-Framework/MERGE)); only based on DCA-derived features (therefore no definition of the flag `-e`, `--encoding` necessary for hybrid modeling):
-- DCA-based statistical prediction of the evolutionary energy of a variant relative to the wild type (see [EVmutation](https://marks.hms.harvard.edu/evmutation/); [EVmutation repository](https://github.com/debbiemarkslab/EVmutation)/[EVcouplings repository](https://github.com/debbiemarkslab/EVcouplings)).
+- DCA-based statistical prediction of the evolutionary energy, i.e., probability, of a variant relative to the wild type (see [EVmutation](https://marks.hms.harvard.edu/evmutation/); [EVmutation repository](https://github.com/debbiemarkslab/EVmutation)/[EVcouplings repository](https://github.com/debbiemarkslab/EVcouplings)).
 - ML-based supervised training with Ridge regression on training subsets of DCA-encoded sequences and the corresponding fitness values (similar to the pure ML approach using the DCA-based encoding technique in combination with Ridge regression)

 ## Model Hyperparameter Grids for Training